 Melissa has previously practiced as a patent agent and attorney with law firms and as in-house counsel.

-Melissa is an associate editor for patstats.org, a patent litigation statistics service provided by the University of Houston Law Center Institute for Intellectual Property and Information Law.
+Melissa was an associate editor for patstats.org, a patent litigation statistics service provided by the University of Houston Law Center Institute for Intellectual Property and Information Law.

 Melissa earned her doctorate in biochemistry from Baylor College of Medicine.
 Her thesis work focused on protein folding and her doctoral dissertation was titled “The Mechanism of Protein Disulfide Isomerase-Catalyzed Disulfide Isomerization.”

 - U.S. District Court for the Northern and Southern Districts of Texas

 - American Intellectual Property Law Association

 - University of Houston Law Center, J.D. – 2004